Maanuj-Vora/Foxy/README.md

 ### Please Read

-Please keep my account id in the owners in `config.json`
+Please keep my account id in the owners in `config.json` and credit me when using this bot

 ---

 ## Table of Commands